MicrosoftDocs/SupportArticles-docs/support/developer/webapps/iis/www-administration-management/http-error-500-when-you-visit-web-site.md

 #### Resolution

-To make the handler mapping for the requested resource to point to the *.dll* file that can process the request, follow these steps:
+To make the handler mapping for the requested resource point to the *.dll* file that can process the request, follow these steps:

 1. Select **Start** > **Run**, type *inetmgr.exe*, and then select **OK**.
 1. In IIS Manager, expand **\<server name>** > **Web sites**, and then select the web site that you want to modify.